ryanhugh/coursepro/README.md

 The backend is written in NodeJS and the data is scraped into MongoDB.
 The frontend is written in AngularJS v1 and the prereq graph was created with D3.js.

-# Contributing!!!!

-We are looking for more people to help out and add more features to the site!
-Let me know if you are interested in helping out! (ryanhughes624@gmail.com).
-Right now there are a couple students working on it from Northeastern.

 # Setup

 ```